jdelon02/ma_gcs/README.md

 # README #

 This is a Drupal 7 module that extends the shortcode and shortcode_wysiwyg modules to allow for dynamically generating graphs using D3/C3 libraries.
 The data is pulled from a google sheets URL.
+This is a fork of the original, it is not maintained, and will no longer work.
+It is here for review purposes only.

 ### What is this repository for? ###